chrisnoonan98675/site/xl-testview/how-to/connect-to-a-jenkins-job.markdown

 1. In the **Proxy Url** box, enter the URL of a proxy server, if one is required to contact XL TestView.
 If no proxy server is required, leave the box empty.
 1. In the **Credentials** compartment, provide the user name and password that should be used to connect to XL TestView.
 For information about credentials, refer to the [Jenkins Credentials plugin](https://wiki.jenkins-ci.org/display/JENKINS/Credentials+Plugin).

-## Step 3 Add a post-build step to your job
+## Step 3 Create a passive test specification

 To connect the XL TestView plugin to a build job, create a [passive test specification](/xl-testview/how-to/create-a-test-specification.html) in XL TestView.
+This is the specification where Jenkins will send the test results.

 You can optionally create this specification in a [new project](/xl-testview/how-to/add-a-project.html).

+## Step 4 Add a post-build step to your job

-Then, configure the XL TestView plugin to send the results to the test specification that you created:
+Configure the XL TestView plugin to send the results to the test specification that you created:

 1. In Jenkins, go to the job and click **Configure**.
 1. In the **Post-build Actions** section, click **Add post-build action** and select **Send test results to XL TestView**.